 Quick and simple

 Cash investments are easy to understand and very quick to action.
 You can set up some savings accounts and term deposits almost instantly.
 You can choose between a fixed rate of interest or a floating rate.
-And while interest rates can change, if you choose a floating rate you can still make an estimation of what your returns will be within relative timeframes by looking at how interest rates have changed over the past few years.

 Cash investments are considered the most secure type of investment.
 The Australian Government guarantees term deposits and savings balances up to $250,000 per person per Australian Deposit-taking Institution (ADI) under the Financial Claims Scheme.